Christine Urech

-Christine Urech (born January 15, 1984 in Biel/Bienne) is a Swiss curler from Lucerne.
+Christine Urech (born January 15, 1984, in Biel/Bienne) is a Swiss curler from Lucerne.
 She won a gold medal at the 2014 and 2016 World Women's Curling Championships as lead for Binia Feltscher.

 Career

 In her junior career, Urech played as fourth for Stéphanie Jäggi.
 They played in the 2004 World Junior Curling Championships, finishing in fifth place.
 She then played as third for Irene Schori until the 2007–08 season.
 She then moved to Silvana Tirinzoni's rink to play second until the 2009–10, when she joined Binia Feltscher's rink.
 After one year, the team added Franziska Kaufmann, and Urech moved down to the lead position.
 Schori joined Feltscher's rink as third for the next season.
 The team went to the 2011 European Curling Championships and finished in seventh place.

 Urech won her first World Curling Tour event in 2013 at the Glynhill Ladies International.
 She also won the Karuizawa International that season as well.

 The 2013–14 season was a breakthrough year for Urech and teammates Binia Feltscher, Irene Schori and Franziska Kaufmann.
-At the start of the season, the won the 2013 Red Deer Curling Classic and made the playoffs of the Stockholm Ladies Cup and the Women's Masters Basel.
+At the start of the season, they won the 2013 Red Deer Curling Classic and made the playoffs of the Stockholm Ladies Cup and the Women's Masters Basel.
 They also won the right to represent Switzerland at the 2014 World Women's Curling Championship in Saint John, New Brunswick, Urech's first World Championship.
 They had a great round robin, finishing in second with a 9–2 record, only losing to South Korea and Russia.
 This sent them to the 1 vs 2 game against Canada's Rachel Homan which they would lose 8–3.
 Switzerland quickly rebounded in the semifinal against Korea's Kim Ji-sun setting up a rematch against Homan.
 After a slow first half, the Swiss team would score three points in the eighth end and steal three in the ninth, giving them a 9–5 lead going into the final end.
 They successfully ran the Canadians out of stones to secure Switzerland's fourth World Championship title.